Colitis133/captcha-solver/README.md

 # CAPTCHA Cleaner + OCR Pipeline

-This project builds a two-stage CAPTCHA solver:
+A two-stage stack for solving real-world CAPTCHAs:

-1. **Cleaner** – a U-Net that removes noise, normalises fonts, and reconstructs broken characters.
+1. **Cleaner** – a ResNet34-based ResUNet that removes noise and normalises glyphs.
-2. **OCR** – Microsoft’s TrOCR, which reads the cleaned images once the cleaner is trained.
+2. **OCR** – Microsoft TrOCR fine-tuned on the cleaner outputs.

-The first milestone is training a rock-solid cleaner so TrOCR receives consistent inputs.
-Follow every step in order—skipping stages invites overfitting or brittle models.
+The current focus is producing the best possible cleaner so TrOCR receives crisp, consistent text.

 ## 1. Environment Setup